hdsu-bioquant/r4sc2024/day1/01-Seurat.md

-# Standard Preprocessing using Seurat
+# 1. Standard Preprocessing using Seurat

-Some standard steps are usually carried out in scRNA-Seq prior to further analysis as QC, dimensional reduction and marker visualization.
-Here, we will use the Seurat R package to perform these steps which is increasingly becoming the most popular tool, however, there are some other options as SingleCellExperiment in R and scanpy available for python.
-First, we need to define a Seurat object.
+Some standard steps are usually carried out in scRNA-Seq prior to further analysis, such as quality control (QC), dimensional reduction and marker visualization.
+Here, we will use the Seurat R package to perform these steps which is increasingly becoming the most popular tool.
+However, there are  other options such as scanpy which is available for python.
+First, we need to define a **Seurat object**.

+The Seurat object is a special data structure, which contains multiple type of information: the raw counts, the feature names (here genes), the cell identifiers, if available some processed data and additional metadata information.
+As we process through the analysis, we will keep on filling the Seurat object with new pieces of information (variable genes, principle components, etc...)

 ## Creating Seurat object